kubevirt/containerized-data-importer/README.md

 0. An admin stores the data in a network accessible location outside of the Kubernetes cluster.

-_NOT SHOWN_: Admin creates a "golden" namespace which is restricted such that ordinary users cannot create objects within it.
+**NOT SHOWN:** Admin creates a "golden" namespace which is restricted such that ordinary users cannot create objects within it.
 This is to prevent a non-privileged user from trigger the import of a potentially large VM image.

 1. The admin creates one or more secrets, in the "golden" namespace, which contain base64 encoded values of credentials to access the source file (VM image).

-_NOT NUMBERED_: Admin creates one or more Kubernetes Storage Classes which define the storage provisioner and parameters needed by this provisioner.
+**NOT NUMBERED:** Admin creates one or more Kubernetes Storage Classes which define the storage provisioner and parameters needed by this provisioner.
 These storage classes will be referenced by the "golden" PVC created below.